 Why Go Now: For any traveler looking for an endless summer, the Caribbean is the closest, most convenient option—and perhaps most gorgeous, too.
 Hurricane season peaks in September (and extends into November), but mid-October can be a lovely time of year to visit the Caribbean.
 This is when the water is at its warmest, the air is balmy but not oppressive and resorts usually have increased availability (the entire region is effectively sold out between Thanksgiving and Easter).
 Of course, having booking flexibility is key, on the off chance you need to alter dates due to storms.

 Where to Stay: The Caribbean’s myriad islands are each unique, and a beach vacation here can lean cultural, culinary, sceney, escapist and adventurous depending on travelers’ preferences.
-Discover the 10 hotels that earned spots in the Indagare Index.
-And if you’re looking to see more than just one island, a Caribbean yacht charter is an ideal way to explore.
+If you’re looking to see more than just one island, a Caribbean yacht charter is an ideal way to explore.

 Extended Summer and Sunsets: Tel Aviv